 If you keep your plant outside, it can handle more sunlight because of the better air circulation, but still be mindful of too much harsh afternoon sun, which can burn and kill your plant.
 Growing under the roof of a verandah, under a tree where it gets dappled light all day or in a greenhouse under 40 to 50% shade cloth is ideal, and the plant will thrive.
 Just make sure it gets plenty air movement.

-When you receive your plant, it is advised to soak it in a bucket of water for 15 minutes to ensure it is properly hydrated, especially after its journey.
+When you receive your plant, it is advised to dip it in a bucket of water for a few seconds, shaking it around under water, to ensure it is properly hydrated after its journey.
 Ensure the plant is thoroughly dry before moving it to its new location.

 When in their new home, you may notice the death of the lower leaves.
 This is perfectly normal, and they can simply be cut off with scissors.